kvasdopil/food/README.md

 The following user stories are planned but not yet implemented:

-- **US-30**: As a user, I want to see a dedicated page listing all my favorited recipes so I can easily access my saved recipes.
+- **US-30**: As a user, I want to see a dedicated page listing all my favorited recipes so I can easily access my saved recipes. ✅ **Partially Implemented**: Favorites filter toggle (heart icon) in the feed layout allows filtering to show only liked recipes.
+Works with tags and search filters.
+A dedicated favorites page could be added in the future.
 - **US-31**: As a user, I want to search for recipes by name or keywords so I can quickly find specific recipes. ✅ **Implemented**: Search bar in feed layout allows searching by recipe name and tags.
 Search query persists in URL as `q=` parameter and can be combined with tag filters (e.g., `/feed?tags=vegetarian&q=pasta`).
 - **US-32**: As a user, I want the feed to preserve scroll position when navigating back from a recipe page so I don't lose my place while browsing.
 - **US-33**: As a user, I want to see recipe variations (e.g., vegetarian versions) so I can find alternative versions of recipes I like.